StultusEstQuiHocLegit/TRAMANNPORT/README.md

 <br>
 <br>
 <br>
-<br>The database structure and the page structure are explained in the document named - TRAMANNPORTPlaning.ods -.
+<br>The database structure and the page structure are explained in - /PORT/help.php -.